 - Finally, IFN-γ activates neutrophils, NK cells, and vascular endothelial cells.

-The role of IFN-γ as a biological marker has been demonstrated in a number of different pathological conditions:
+The role of IFN-γ as a biological marker has been demonstrated in several different pathological conditions:

 Infections: IFN-γ is produced during viral infections.
 IFN-γ is a diagnostic tool for distinguishing tuberculous from other etiologies (non-tuberculous) ascites.
 IFN-γ values in the pleural fluid are significantly higher in patients with tuberculous pleurisy than in patients with non-tuberculous pleurisy, with sensitivity and specificity of almost 100%.
 The recurrence of clinical symptoms of erythema nodosum leprosum after treatment is associated with levels of IFN-γ and TNF-α.

-Autoimmune diseases: Accurate measurements of cellular production of cytokines, e.g. of IFN-γ, are important in the design and monitoring of multiple sclerosis immunotherapy.
+Autoimmune diseases: Accurate measurements of cellular production of cytokines, such as IFN-γ, are essential in designing and monitoring multiple sclerosis immunotherapy.

 Graft rejection: Within the graft, IFN-γ mRNA expression appears to be in acute graft rejection and precedes clinical graft rejection, thus providing an early diagnostic tool for detecting graft rejection.